sidbdri/cookiecutter-de_analysis_skeleton/docs/DGE README.md

 ### Gene set enrichment analysis

 While GO analyses are useful, they can suffer from our having imposed an arbitrary significance cutoff for the sets of genes considered; but sub-threshold, yet coherent, shifts in the expression of groups of genes between conditions can also be biologically meaningful.
-These coherent shifts in expression can be investigated using gene set enrichment analyses.
+These coherent shifts in expression can be investigated using gene set enrichment analyses; results are found in the sub-folder **differential_expression/gsa** (and may be in further species-specific sub-folders if data from multiple species are being sequenced).

 The analysis method used here is called "Camera" (Wu & Smyth, "Camera: a competitive gene set test accounting for inter-gene correlation", Nucleic Acids Research (2012), https://academic.oup.com/nar/article/40/17/e133/2411151).
 This implements a "competitive gene set test" - essentially for a particular set of genes of interest, it takes the expression values of all genes and tests whether the fold change between experimental conditions for the genes in the set is different (as a whole) to the genes not in the set.
 (It also takes into account that fold changes of different genes are not necessarily independent - e.g. in cases where a bunch of genes in a pathway are all coherently differentially regulated), so the p-value obtained should be more robust than some other competitive gene set test methods that are out there.